This article describes how to ride a bicycle through winter, for recreation or transportation -- but with an emphasis on transportation.

 My own main winter bicycle is my usual city bike, my Raleigh Twenty folder.
 I'll ride one of my sportier bicycles in winter if the streets are clear and I'll be riding entirely in daylight -- mostly on recreational rides.
 If you will be doing a lot of riding on snow, check out the Icebike Web site -- see the link at the end of this article.

 Internal gears are a good option where terrain is a concern.
-My Twenty in the photo has a Sturmey-Archer S5 5-speed hub, which has given me years of trouble-free service; I replaced it with a Shimano 8-speed as age caught up with me so I need lower gears for climbing.
+My Twenty in the photo has a Sturmey-Archer S5 5-speed hub, which gave me years of trouble-free service; I replaced it with a Shimano 8-speed as age caught up with me so I need lower gears for climbing.
 Older, oil-lubricated internal-gear hubs withstand winter well, because oil washes out grit and water.
 Many newer internal-gear hubs can be oiled by removing shifter parts and squirting oil into the end of the hollow axle.
-Most internal-gear hubs with a cable pulley inboard of the sprocket must be rebuilt to relubricate them: see information on lubrication on our internal-gear hub page.
+Most internal-gear hubs with a cable pulley inboard of the sprocket are grease-lubricated and must be rebuilt to relubricate them: see information on lubrication on our internal-gear hub page.

-In extremely cold weather -- below zero Fahrenheit or -18 Celsius, more or less -- lubricants may congeal, causing pawls not to engage ratchets, brakes not to release, and chains in a derailer drivetrain to skip.
+In extremely cold weather -- well below freezing -- lubricants may congeal, causing pawls not to engage ratchets, brakes not to release, and chains in a derailer drivetrain to skip.
 Lighter lubricants can avoid this problem.

-Rim wear from rim brakes is a concern on sanded streets.
+With rim brakes, rim wear from rim brakes is a concern on sanded streets.
 Check rims for thinning of the sidewalls, and expect to replace rims every couple of years if you ride much in winter in stop-and-go traffic.
 Rim brakes also are less effective when wet, though this is much less of a problem with modern aluminum rims than with the steel rims of yesteryear.
 Hub brakes -- disc, drum or coaster -- avoid these problems.
 Older bikes and road bikes usually don't have fittings to install disc brakes, but you could install a front disc brake on a replacement fork.
 A drum brake, on the other hand, can be installed on any frame or fork.
 Drum brakes are weatherproof, and OK except for speed control on long downhills, when they can overheat.
-A coaster brake is another option for the rear wheel, though every bicycle should also have a front-wheel brake.
+A coaster brake is another option for the rear wheel, though a bicycle should also have a front-wheel brake.
 See our articles on bakes for more detail.